2048wc/2048wc/README.md

 simpleCLI depends on boardLib.

-simpleCLI can be run with `go build ./... && bin/simpleCLI`
+simpleCLI can be run with `source setup2048 && go build simpleCLI && ./simpleCLI`

 ### mockDB

-mockDB is an in-memory pure-Go implementation of the database part of 2048wc.
+mockDB is an in-memory pure-Go implementation of the database part of the project.
 As the data does not get persisted to disk, this can't be used in production, but is useful for testing, debugging, presentations and any other situation when running a database is not preferred.

 mockDB implements API2048.QueryCallback, API2048.Query and API2048.QueryBuilder interfaces.

 mockDB does not have any dependencies.

-mockDB is and can't be run directly.
+mockDB is library-like and can't be run directly.

 ### userAuthLib